 Status of the Junk Fees Prevention Act

-On February 7 2023, during the State of the Union address, Biden encouraged congress to pass a law to eliminate junk fees.
-About 6 weeks later, on March 22 2023, two Democrat Senators, Richard Blumenthal (D-CT) and Sheldon Whitehouse (D-RI) introduced the proposed legislation to congress.
-Although it's still a long way off, this got the ball rolling and is the first step in the right direction to getting the legislation passed.
+On February 7, 2023, during the State of the Union address, Biden encouraged congress to pass the JFPA, which was the first step in the right direction to getting the legislation passed.

 “Airline travel, concert going, common purchases—seemingly almost everywhere— consumers are compelled to pay hidden excessive charges.
 Our bill will help end this price gouging—forcing full disclosure upfront and restricting abusive fees.
 It will mandate basic common sense fairness and transparency, which consumers rightly demand and deserve,” said Blumenthal.
 While Whitehouse added “Our Junk Fee Prevention Act would provide consumers with the transparency they deserve when making a purchase."